Sparkadelic177/Cadent/README.md

 3. Year

 The app is then going to generate a calender and add all of the schools important dates.
-- The beta will only work for QC students and then scale to service all CUNY students and then all students nation that have school calenders posted online
+- The beta will only work for QC students and then scale to service all CUNY students and then all students nation wide that have school calenders posted online

 ## Things to Do (MVP)
 - [ ] Create a Calender interface